jatin2311/restaurant-landing-page/README.md

 ## About this Project
 - This Project is build by Using Html and CSS .
-- This is a home page of Saas .
+- This is a home page of restaurant .
-- i use most of flexbox in this project and also it's  mobile responsive.

 ---

 ### Learn From This Project
-- i learn about Flex box in this project.
+- i learn about flex and position.
-- i  also learn about z-index & linear gradient.
+- also explore brief about css.
-- i also learn about media query and how to create break-points for diffrent screens.
-- i also utilize grid and also learn about it.
+- i also learn about more property of flex.

 #### Time-Taken
 - it takes almost 0-1 hours to complete this project.